jlikhuva/blog/README.md

 ##### The Holstein Heifer & The Calico Cat [WIP]

 - [ ]  On the Immaturity of Biology: A Historical Perspective
+- [ ]  Gene Delivery into Cells and Tissues
+- [ ]  Systems Biology of Neuro-degenerative Diseases
+- [ ]  Models in Biology: Perspectives from Gunawardena et. al
+- [ ]  Systems Level Diseases: A Framework for Understanding Complex Diseases
 - [ ]  A Compendium of Key Unanswered Questions in Cancer Biology*
 - [ ]  A Compendium of Whacky Ideas and Wild, Unenlightened Speculation*